Nimbiya Banada Myaga Page 1: Release

 Nimbiya Banada Myaga Page 1 was released theatrically on 4 April 2025.
+Casablanca Film Factory handled the digital distribution, with the film beginning to stream on Amazon Prime Video from 1 January 2026.

 Reception

 Vinay Lokesh of The Times of India rated the film two-and-a-half out of five stars and wrote, "The narrative and screenplay which seems to be outdated fails to make an impact.
 Apart from the mother and son emotions, the movie which lacks other factors fails to leave an impression."
 Y. Maheswara Reddy of Bangalore Mirror gave it two-and-a-half out of five stars and wrote, "The selection of locations for this movie is good.
 The lush scenery of Chikkamagalur and surrounding areas is a visual treat.
 However, the script looks incongruous."